Deicing: Airport pavement

-Deicing operations for airport pavement (runways, taxiways, aprons, taxiway bridges) may involve several types of liquid and solid chemical products, including propylene glycol, ethylene glycol and other organic compounds.
+De-icing operations for airport pavement (runways, taxiways, aprons, taxiway bridges) may involve several types of liquid and solid chemical products, including propylene glycol, ethylene glycol and other organic compounds.
 Chloride-based compounds (e.g. salt) are not used at airports, due to their corrosive effect on aircraft and other equipment.

-Urea mixtures have also been used for pavement deicing, due to their low cost.
+Urea mixtures have also been used for pavement de-icing, due to their low cost.
 However, urea is a significant pollutant in waterways and wildlife, as it degrades to ammonia after application, and it has largely been phased out at U.S. airports.
-In 2012 the U.S. Environmental Protection Agency (EPA) prohibited use of urea-based deicers at most commercial airports.
+In 2012 the U.S. Environmental Protection Agency (EPA) prohibited use of urea-based de-icers at most commercial airports.

+Water agitator de-icer

+Water agitators are electric motors put under water that propel up warmer water and agitate the surface with it to de-ice aquatic structures on rivers and lakes in freezing temperatures.
+There are also agitator bubblers that use compressed air, run through a hose, and released to agitate the water.

-Deicing chemicals
+De-icing chemicals

-All chemical deicers share a common working mechanism: they chemically prevent water molecules from binding above a certain temperature that depends on the concentration.
+All de-icers share a common working mechanism: they prevent water molecules from binding above a certain temperature.
+The effect depends on the concentration.
 This temperature is below 0 °C, the freezing point of pure water (freezing point depression).
 Sometimes, there is an exothermic dissolution reaction that allows for an even stronger melting power.
-The following lists contains the most-commonly used deicing chemicals and their typical chemical formula.
+The following lists contains the most-commonly used de-icing chemicals and their typical chemical formula.